LoRA vs Full Fine-Tuning

 so LoRA is only training 0.06% of the original parameters!
 That’s huge and translates into massive compute/memory efficiency.

-One intresting note is about which parameters to train.
+One interesting note is about which parameters to train.
 The authors of the LoRA paper say:

 We limit our study to only adapting the attention weights for downstream tasks and freeze the MLP modules (so they are not trained in downstream tasks) both for simplicity and parameter-efficiency